BiostatUnitCING/ccLR/README.md

 Zanti M.

 ## Contact ##
-For questions and comments, please open a Github issue (preferred) or contact Maria Zanti at mariaz@cing.ac.cy
+For questions and comments, please open a Github issue (preferred) or contact Maria Zanti at mariaz at cing.ac.cy

+## License ##
+The method is distributed under the GPL either version 3 or later license.